pivotal/docs-tap/cartographer-conventions/creating-conventions.md

     + `PORT` is a possible environment variable, for this example, defined in the [`Deployment`](#install-deployment).
     + `ServerHandler` is the *handler* function called when any request comes to the server.
-    + `NewConventionServer` is the function in charge of configure and create the *http webhook* server.
+    + `NewConventionServer` is the function in charge of configuring and creating the *http webhook* server.
     + `port` is the calculated port of the server to listen for requests.
 It needs to match the [`Deployment`](#install-deployment) if the `PORT` variable is not defined in it.
     + The `path` or pattern (default to `/`) is the convention server's default path.
 If it is changed, it must be changed in the [`ClusterPodConvention`](#install-convention).